Pork-stuffed cabbage dim sum

 - Boil water in a saucepan big enough to hold the cabbage leaves.
 Blanch the leaves in boiling water for 2 minutes.
 They will float to the top so push them down while they boil.
 Use tongs to remove them from the water and lay them on a clean kitchen towel to dry and cool.

-- Finely chop the vegetables and put them into a bowl, mixing them together with the ground meat.
+- Finely chop the vegetables and put them in a bowl.
+Combine with the ground meat.

 - Pat each cabbage leaf dry, then cut part of the rough stem out in a thin v-shape.
 Don't go past the center of the leaf.
 If part of the stem remains, that's ok as long as the thickest part is removed.